 We don’t get enough of cucumber season.
-Probably because we don’t yet have a garden.
-So when the cucumbers and tomatoes are in season at the Farmers’ Market, I do go a little crazy.
+So when the cucumbers and tomatoes are in season at the Farmers’ Market or in our garden, I do go a little crazy.
 Can you blame me?

 We eat one of three cucumber and/or tomato salads just about every day.
 I already shared one with you — the cucumber yogurt/kefir salad — and this post includes another.
 If you’re counting, that means I still have one more to show you.